The Christian Woman’s Calling in a Confused Age

 For reflective use only.
-This is an artistically generated image meant to illustrate biblical themes. |
+This is an artistically generated image meant to illustrate biblical themes.

-Her calling may unfold in unseen corners—tending to children, caring for the elderly, working in a quiet office, serving in a weary church.
+Her calling may unfold in unseen corners—tending to children, caring for the elderly, working in a less crowded office, serving in a weary church.
 Or it may draw her into places where she must speak, build, and lead.
 No space is too small or too grand when it is offered to the Lord.
 What matters is not the spotlight.
 What matters is faithfulness.

 In this confused age, clarity will not come from louder slogans or stronger self-will.
 It will come when women anchor themselves again in the Word.
 They will hear that Christ has already secured their worth, and that obedience is not a lesser dream.
 A woman who walks with the Lord and entrusts her story to Him, especially when it is hard, is already fulfilling her calling.